kobotoolbox/kobotoolbox-org-v2/_posts/2021-10-08-how-kobotoolbox-and-purposefuls-radio-drama-show-support-girls-resistance-in-sierra-leone.md

 submissions from over 400 mentors on a weekly basis.
-Over 15,000 girls are a part of the Girls’ Circle program and they were able to regularly and reliably share their feedback on the program, its content, and what they want to see next with their mentors through KoBoToolbox.
+Over 15,000 girls are a part of the Girls’ Circle program and they were able to regularly and reliably share their feedback on the program, its content, and what they want to see next with their mentors through KoboToolbox.
 Mentors were also able to share girls’ stories outside of the program - stories of resisting early forced marriage, gender-based violence and, in some cases, even female genital mutilation.
 Others shared stories of hope, friendship, solidarity, and inspiration.